-- FTP\TRP.1 provides the function to protect communication data over the internal network. - The capability to modify the behaviour of the TSF defined by FTP\TRP.1, that is, Network Protection function is restricted to the administrator by FMT\MOF.1c. - The capability to query or modify the TSF data relating to FTP\TRP.1, that is, the values of the SSL Settings is restricted to the administrator by FMT MTD.1c. - Operation and management can be implemented as FMT SMF.1 requires.
+- FTP\TRP.1 provides the function to protect communication data over the network between the user and MFD. - The capability to modify the behaviour of the TSF defined by FTP\TRP.1, that is, Network Protection function is restricted to the administrator by FMT\MOF.1c. - The capability to query or modify the TSF data relating to FTP\TRP.1, that is, the values of the SSL Settings is restricted to the administrator by FMT\MTD.1c. - Operation and management can be implemented as FMT\SMF.1 requires.